techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 **How to introduce it**

 - Start with a spoken list: “pizza, pasta, salad, soup…”.
+  Draw a row of boxes on the board labelled **0, 1, 2, 3** and write one item in each box.
   Ask: *“If I say index 0, which one is it?
 What about index 2?”*
-  Draw small boxes on the board labeled `0, 1, 2, 3` and write the items inside to make the idea of **index positions** concrete.
-- Then say: *“A list/array in code is like these boxes — one variable, many slots.”*
+- Then say:
+  > “An array in code is like these labelled boxes: one variable, many slots.
+Each slot has a position number called an index.”

 **Key points while building**

-- Emphasise that `activities` is **one array variable** holding many strings, not six separate variables.
+- Make it clear that `activities` is **one array variable** that holds all the strings, not six separate variables.
-- When choosing, the program **does not choose the text directly**.
-It chooses an **index**, then reads the value at that index.
+- When choosing, the program **does not choose the word directly**.
+It chooses a **number** (`index`), then uses that number to look up the word in the array.
-- Make the “length − 1” idea explicit: if there are 6 items, valid indexes are `0` to `5`.
+- Explicitly talk through `length - 1`: if there are 6 items, valid indexes are `0` to `5`.
-  - You can quickly ask: *“What would happen if we picked random 0 to 6?”* → off‑by‑one error.
+  You can ask: *“What might go wrong if we picked random 0 to 6?”* → off‑by‑one error.

 **Checks and common issues**

+- If nothing appears when A is pressed:
-- If nothing appears, check that `show string choice` uses the **variable** `choice`, not a literal word.
+  - Check that `show string` is using the variable `choice` and not a hard‑coded string.
-- If the same item appears suspiciously often, explain that randomness can repeat and that this is normal.
+  - Check that `length of activities` is set correctly.
+- If learners think the array “remembers” the last index forever, show that each button press picks a **new random index**.

-**Good questions to ask learners**
+**Questions to ask learners**

-- “What does `index` store — the word or the position?”
+- “What exactly does `index` store — the word or the position?”
-- “If I add a new activity at the end, does the array get longer?
-What happens to the last index?”
+- “If we add another activity to the array, what happens to the length and the last index?”
+- “Could we use the same pattern to choose a random sound or a random speed later on?”

 ---